 Because the side effects of CBD are low to non-existent for most, many pet parents find themselves more comfortable with it.
 While a CBD company, we always recommend talking to your veterinarian first about CBD if they have either potentially recommended anxiety medication in the past or currently have your dog on it.

 Besides its help with lower anxiety directly, there are other reasons CBD is an attractive choice for treating anxiety.
 CBD oil provides 4-8 hours of relief, and this is long enough to cover most anxiety episodes, such as ones caused by thunderstorms, fireworks, and time out of the house.
 Then CBD is really easy to give with CBD oils coming with a measuring dropper, and CBD dog treats packing a bunch of flavors your dog won’t wait to gobble down.
 You can create your own treats with CBD oils or just place some in their food.

 Does CBD Oil Have Side Effects?

-If you find your dog is tired after taking CBD, try cutting the dosage in half next time as CBD has a biphasic effect where it can slightly energize at lower and average but cause drowsiness at extremely high doses.
+If you find your dog is tired after taking CBD, try cutting the dosage in half next time as CBD has a biphasic effect where it can slightly energize at lower and average dosages but cause drowsiness at extremely high doses.
 CBD appears to be non-toxic and fairly safe no matter the amount, however, higher dosages can result in lowered blood pressure for a brief period.

-If your dog is on a prescription drug, please consult your vet before giving them CBD as there is potential for CBD to interact with the medication if the drug is metabolized by CYP enzymes.
-While a side effect that you should always pay attention to, many foods from grapefruit to kale to the same.
+If your dog is on a prescription drug or other medications, please consult your vet before giving them CBD as there is potential for CBD to interact with the medication if the drug is metabolized by CYP enzymes.
+While a side effect that you should always pay attention to, many foods from grapefruit to kale do the same.
 However, these are not common in a dog’s diet.

 Can CBD Oil Kill A Dog?